MahmoudSayed216/3D-Reconstruction-GP/readme.md

 - the outputs of these are then concatenated, reshaped and upsampled using a decoder module
 - Introducing skip connections between the encoder and the decoder to perserve spatial features.
 So it looks more like a UNet now

 - Training the model hasn't started yet, development is in progress
+- Expectations:
+    - Worst case Scenario, the model will exhibit the features propagated from the encoder + the transformer, which will result in identical results to the original Pix2Vox model
+    - The model will benifit from the skip connections and the transformer's latent space and actually gain more accuracy